SaadAhmad123/arvo-core/src/ArvoContract/README.md

 Combine this with `ArvoContractLibrary` for efficient contract management across your application.

-By incorporating `createContractualArvoEvent` into your code, you can ensure that all created events are compliant with your defined contracts, leading to more robust and maintainable event-driven systems.
+By incorporating `createArvoEventFactory` into your code, you can ensure that all created events are compliant with your defined contracts, leading to more robust and maintainable event-driven systems.